reinterpretcat/vrp/README.md

 ## Use from code

-If you're using rust, then you can simply use `vrp-solver`, `vrp-scientific`, `vrp-pragmatic` crates to solve VRP problem defined in 'pragmatic' or 'scientific' format using default metaheuristic.
+If you're using rust, then you can simply use `vrp-scientific`, `vrp-pragmatic` crates to solve VRP problem defined in 'pragmatic' or 'scientific' format using default metaheuristic.
 For more complex scenarios, please refer to `vrp-core` documentation.

-If you're using some other language, e.g java, please check `examples` to see how to call the library from it.
+If you're using some other language, e.g java, kotlin, javascript, please check `examples` section to see how to call the library from it.
-Additionally, `vrp-pragmatic` crate can be build into `WebAssembly` and then used from modern web browser.

 # Status